There are a lot

 Master Exemplar and leader of the Shining Blade, Kryta's elite soldier force.

-Dangerously Genre Savvy: The Countess was aware of the fact that Minister Estelle was the one spreading rumours against the Queen all along, however, she has the Player Character do the dirty work for her because she recognizes that, being too close to the Queen, she would draw the Ministry's Ire and cause them to turn against the Monarchy should she attempt to call Minister Estelle out without support from a neutral third party.
+- Genre Savvy: The Countess was aware of the fact that Minister Estelle was the one spreading rumours against the Queen all along, however, she has the Player Character do the dirty work for her because she recognizes that, being too close to the Queen, she would draw the Ministry's ire and cause them to turn against the monarchy should she attempt to call Minister Estelle out without support from a neutral third party.

 A human member of a group that helped retrieve the Claw of Khan-Ur from the ruins of Ascalon that made the Human-Charr treaty possible.
 He is currently a member of the Vigil serving as a tutor for the new members of the order.

 Prime Minister of Kryta, who desperately wants the Queen's throne.